Advancing Academic Development Event &

 The event featured keynote speakers, presentations on innovative academic development practice across Australasian institutions, and professional development workshops.
 The event provided a valuable networking opportunity and high-level discussion around best practice and the future of academic development in higher education.

 As the Advancing Academic Development Event was supported by a grant from the Council of Australasian University Leaders in Learning and Teaching (CAULLT).
-We also acknowledge the support of Bond University in providing the venue for this inaugural event.
+We also acknowledge the support of Bond University in providing the venue and event support for this inaugural event.

 Event and Award Organisers, Associate Professor Marina Harvey (UNSW), Dr Andrea Adam (UTAS), and Professor Jillian Hamilton (QUT)